AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 The validation process involves several critical steps that must be performed in the correct order to ensure security.
 First, your service parses the JWT to extract the header and payload sections.
 Using the key identifier from the header, you retrieve the appropriate public key from ScotAccount's JWKS endpoint.
 This key is then used to verify the cryptographic signature, ensuring the token hasn't been tampered with and was genuinely issued by ScotAccount.

 After signature verification, you must validate each claim in the token.
 The expiration time must be checked to ensure the token is still valid.
 The issuer must match ScotAccount's identifier exactly as provided in the discovery document.
 The audience must be your client ID, confirming this token was issued specifically for your service.
-The nonce must match the value your service provided in the original authorization request, preventing replay attacks.
+The nonce must match the value your service provided in the original authorisation request, preventing replay attacks.

 Successful validation confirms that the token is authentic, current, and intended for your service.
 The subject claim then provides the persistent user identifier that your service uses to recognise this user in all future interactions.
 This UUID remains constant for each user across all their sessions and interactions with your service.

 OpenID Connect specific validation includes verifying the nonce claim to prevent replay attacks.
-The nonce value in the token must match the nonce value your application included in the original authorization request.
+The nonce value in the token must match the nonce value your application included in the original authorisation request.
 Additionally, the subject claim provides the persistent user identifier that your application will use to recognise the user in future interactions.

 Once validation is complete, you can extract the user's persistent identifier from the sub claim and use it to establish or update the user's session within your application.
 This UUID uniquely and persistently identifies the user across all interactions with ScotAccount-integrated services and serves as the foundation for user identity management in your service.